Tag Archives: christians

 How exactly does the death of Jesus make salvation possible?

 Did Jesus bring forgiveness for sins, or did he pay for our sins?
 Those are not the same thing at all.
 If fact, they’re mutually exclusive.
 So why do people usually seem to talk about Jesus as if he had done both of those things?
 Which one did he actually do?
 It can’t be both.
 If the sins were forgiven, then there was nothing to pay for.
-And if they were paid for, then there was nothing to forgive.1
+And if they were paid for, then there was nothing to forgive.

 If God decided to forgive people, why couldn’t he just forgive people?
 Why would someone still have to pay the penalty for everyone’s sins?
 Jesus says forgiveness is a virtue, so what could stop a good God from forgiving?
 God claims to prefer mercy over sacrifice, so why didn’t he just have mercy on everyone instead of sacrificing his son?
 The book of Hebrews says there can be no forgiveness without shedding blood, but it offers no explanation for that barbaric and absurd claim.
 It’s like the author doesn’t know the meaning of the word “forgiveness”.

-When you forgive someone, do you insist that there has to be some kind of bloodshed involved, or else you won’t really have forgiven them?
+When you forgive people, do you insist that there has to be some kind of bloodshed involved, or else you won’t really have forgiven them?
 Do you think the only way you can possibly forgive someone is by either having them tortured and killed, or having your son tortured and killed?
 Is that what Jesus expects us to do when he encourages us to forgive each other?
 Is he telling us to torture and murder our sons?
+This Christian version of “forgiveness” is insane.
+Real forgiveness does not lead to violence in any way.

 Why would God have to do anything before he could forgive people?
 Especially if he makes the rules, if he’s the ultimate authority on morality, as Christians like to say.
 If that’s true, he could have just declared that it was right for him to forgive sins without anyone having to be tortured and killed first, and it would be so.
 Or he could have just decided that none of the finite things people do make them deserve to be tortured forever in the first place.